Percona-Lab/percona-dbaas-cli/source/mongodb-usage.rst

-Supported Sub-Commands
+Supported subcommands
 ========================

+Following subcommands can be used with the ``mongodb`` engine:

 .. contents::
    :local:
    :depth: 1

 ``create-db``
 -------------

-Creates a new databases instance or cluster with the given name.
+This subcommand creates a new databases instance or cluster with the given name.

 Example Usage
 *************